ligato/vpp-agent/README.md

 Please note that the content of this repository is currently **WORK IN PROGRESS**.

 The VPP Agent is a Golang implementation of a control/management plane for [VPP][1] based cloud-native [Virtual Network Functions][2] (VNFs).
+The VPP Agent is built on top of the [CN-Infra platform][16] for developing cloud-native Virtual Network Functions (VNFs).

+The VPP Agent can be used as-is as a management/control agent for VNFs based on off-the-shelf VPP (for example, a VPP-based vswitch), or as a platform for developing customized VNFs with customized VPP-based data.

 ## Architecture
-The VPP Agent is built on top of the CN-Infra cloud-native platform.
-It is basically a set of VPP-specific plugins that use the CN-Infra platform to interact with other services / microservices in the cloud (e.g. a KV data store, messaging, log warehouse, etc.).
+The VPP Agent is basically a set of VPP-specific plugins that use the CN-Infra platform to interact with other services / microservices in the cloud (e.g. a KV data store, messaging, log warehouse, etc.).
 The VPP Agent provides a model-driven, high-level API to VPP functionality.
 Clients that consume this API may be external (via REST or gRPC API, Etcd or a message bus), or other other App/Extension plugins in a larger CN-Infra based application/VNF.

 The VNF Agent architecture is shown in the following figure: